 Visit the Sandy Beach Bridge Park to view the new plaques and learn about the rich history of Indian Lake.

 These etched globes are a mini replica of the globes covering the lights on the Sandy Beach Bridge.
 Own a piece of history!
 They will be available for sale at the December 2 Tree Lighting Ceremony at the Sandy Beach Bridge. they can also be ordered through the store.

 Preserving Lake History in Action

-A new project has begun!!!.
+A new project has begun!.
 An inspired group of Indian Lake Area Historical Society volunteers started on the clean up and preservation of the historic Native American Indian Mound near Dunn's Pond.
 This mound was built by the historic Hopewell Indian tribe.
-Volunteers have made a good start, cutting down unwanted trees, removing fence posts, rails, and brush and debris.
+Volunteers have been cutting down unwanted trees, removing fence posts, rails, and brush and debris.
 If you want to join in on the project contact John Coleman.
 Always looking for extra help.
+Indian Mound

 Post Office Rededication Video

 Sunday, July 10, 2016

 video by Amanda Dunlap

 When you become a member of the Indian Lake Area Historical Society, you are supporting our efforts to preserve, protect, and share our rich heritage.
 Lifetime membership is now available for $300.

 If you have old pictures, newspaper articles, or stories about the history of the lake, we'd love to hear from you.
 We hope you enjoy looking through the pictures, new and old of Indian Lake.